BattleTalent/community-docs/website/docs/getting-started/2-tutorial-quick-start.md

 ### What can we mod right now?
 Officially weapons, spells, maps, skins, enemies, friends, traps.
 Unofficially we can also mod songs, and props.

-### Any other mod project examples I can use?
-Yes we've cleaned up some projects and added them to the [base projects](/docs/projects/projects-base-projects) page.